 I couldn’t eat much chili but what I did eat did provide a tiny bit of pleasure.
 With my head tilted sideways, I had to lay horizontal and guide the spoon over to my mouth.
 I couldn’t lift my head.

 During the night we hit squall after squall after squall.
 The first one wasn’t too bad – only 20 knots of wind and a lot of rain.
-Then the lightening made its appearance and higher winds.
-Nothing’s more unnerving than seeing a massive lightening bolt hit the water right in front of you.
+Then the lightning made its appearance and higher winds.
+Nothing’s more unnerving than seeing a massive lightning bolt hit the water right in front of you.
 I’m not a religious person, but I quietly prayed to God asking for protection.

 At one point I managed to get up to help Becky.
 Errr…actually I’m not sure I helped.
 Too much wind hit our sails and we lost control of the boat.
-Both of us forgot the age old saying, ‘when in doubt, let it out.’
+Both of us forgot the age-old saying, ‘when in doubt, let it out.’
 Simon rushed to the cockpit, eased out the main and we regained control.
 On the sea in the pitch black, winds can go from nothing to 40 knots.
 It’s scary.
-Yes, you can often see squalls on radar but we didn’t have ours on.
+Yes, you can often see squalls on the radar but we didn’t have ours on.
 We were managing fine through previous squalls but we just happened to hit one that was more severe than the previous.